 There are two places I have found in the Amsterdam which do good coffee — Bruno’s in the Jordaan and Scandanavian Embassy in De Pijp (sponsor me please).
 Aside from that, can Dutchies please learn how to froth milk properly?

-The Netherlands had the biggest annual price rise in 10 years with an estimated five percent increase to meat prices in 2019.
-However, Minister Schouten still believes that Dutch food remains too cheap and more efforts should be made to invest in environmental and sustainable food.
+The Netherlands has seen the biggest annual price rise in 10 years with an estimated five percent increase to meat prices in recent years.
+However, the Dutch government still believes that Dutch food remains too cheap and more efforts should be made to invest in environmental and sustainable food.

 And it’s true.
 You can purchase meat so inexpensively which is quite possibly why the Netherlands meat consumption is remaining stable, despite most Dutchies’ awareness of the negative impact meat consumption has on the environment.

-In NZ the price of meat more adequately reflects the cost meat production.
+In NZ the price of meat more adequately reflects the cost of meat production.

 Surprisingly, many people think New Zealand is consistently warm despite it getting very cold during winter.
 The beauty of seasons is the fact they are just that, seasonal.
 Unfortunately, this isn’t the case in the Netherlands.